Swarnotaj003/AI-powered-Weather-Prediction-System/README.md

-# AI Weather Prediction System 🌤🤖
+# AI-powered Weather Prediction System 🌤🤖

 ## 📘 About